nerc-project/nerc-docs/docs/openshift-ai/data-science-project/explore-the-jupyterlab-environment.md

 ![RHOAI JupyterLab Web Interface](images/jupyterlab_web_interface.png)

 It's pretty empty right now, though.
-So the first thing we will do is add content into this environment by using Git.
+The first thing we will do is add content into this environment by using Git.

 ## Clone a Git repository